factorhouse/kpow/secure-config/README.md

 Kpow is mostly configured via environment variables, with some further configuration being file-based.

-Kpow accepts all environment variables and certain sensitive file-based variables as AES encrypted or OBF (Jetty) obfuscated text.

 Full documentation for all configuration can be found at [docs.kpow.io](https://docs.kpow.io):

 * [Kpow Environment Variable Guide](https://docs.kpow.io/config/environment-variables)